 Read on to see some of our questions and replies from our users.

 How many cases do you work on per week?

-We saw a large variability here; a person worked on 1 case per week on average and another one on 40; the average was around 7-8 cases per week.
-Of course, a single case can involve multiple files, and the amount of work is highly variable, but having a ballpark number is always good.
+We saw a large variability here.
+A person worked on 1 case per week on average and another one on 40.
+The average was around 7-8 cases per week.
+Of course, a single case can involve multiple files.
+The amount of work is highly variable, but having a ballpark number is always good.

 What are the main issues in your job?

 I was a bit surprised here.
 While the low image quality is a big issue and one of the main reasons we created Amped FIVE, I expected proprietary video files to be an even more significant problem, given that most of the files are in proprietary formats.
 Then I realized we didn’t ask “how often do you have to deal with this and this”, we asked whether it’s an issue.
 Since the Amped Conversion Engine included in our products seamlessly converts lots of proprietary video files, the problem has been solved to an extent.
 At the same time, with very low-quality files often there’s nothing to do if there’s no data.
 So, this still hurts more.